Table of contents

 Example: A happy user drops your product link into an email to a friend who’s looking for a solution.
 Boom, potential conversion that won’t show up anywhere.

-c.
-Word-of-Mouth
+3. Word-of-Mouth

 Example: Someone casually recommends your software to a colleague at lunch, and your analytics will never catch that.

-d.
-Closed/Private Communities
+4. Closed/Private Communities

 Someone shares your content or product recommendation in a private Reddit thread, a closed Facebook group, or even a Quora discussion.
 Again, no public share, no measurable impact.

-The dark funnel can seriously mess with the way SaaS companies see their growth.
+The dark funnel can seriously mess with the way tech companies see their growth.
 We’re talking traffic, brand awareness, customer acquisition, and even your bottom line.
 If you’re not factoring it in, you’re probably underestimating the true power of your content.

 Those invisible shares in private chats and emails drive more results than you think.
 That means your decisions, how you allocate resources, tweak your campaigns, or measure ROI... could be way off.